NoncerPro/noncerpro-nimiq-opencl/README.md

 Best settings
 ------------------------------------------
-The default values are pretty good but for the best performance try different values for --batchsize options.
-For 8GB cards, --batchsize=81 is the best value.
-Running multiple threads on a single device is supported via --threads option but it did not improve the hashrate in my experiments.
-Maybe this changes with more powerful cards such as Radeon 7.
+From version 2.0.0, efficient multiple threads on a single device is supported via --threads option.
+Usually the best performance is with --threads=2

-    Vega 64: --batchsize=81 --> 373 kh/s
+    Vega 64: --batchsize=76 --threads=2 --> 410 kh/s
-    rx580: --batchsize=81 -->198-9 kh/s
+    rx580: --batchsize=76 --threads=2 -->217-8 kh/s

 Overclocking
 ------------------------------------------